linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 07 Central banking.md

 Remember: the creator of the monetary base is the central bank because it has a monopoly on the issuance of currency.
 If it has control over this then it can strongly influence the broader money supply (including deposits at banks) through the reserves requirements.
 So, once the system has settled down from the injection of a new deposit, it will be fairly stable – little money creation or removal.

 Let us think about where the initial deposit put into Bank A might have come from.
-If it came from a customer who withdrew it from another bank, the example is null and void because while Bank A benefits from the  \$5 million deposit, the other bank, Bank X, sees a reduction in its reserves at the central bank by an equal amount.
+If it came from a customer who withdrew it from another bank, the example is null and void because while Bank A benefits from the $5 million deposit, the other bank, Bank X, sees a reduction in its reserves at the central bank by an equal amount.
 It can now lend less than it could before because it has to rebuild its reserves.
-Thus the stimulus effect of Bank A's deposit is exactly offset by the removal of money from the system by Bank X. If, however, the\$ 5 million came from the central bank purchasing Treasury bills from an investor who then put the newly created cash received into his account with Bank A, we have new money coming into the system and we can expect something like the credit multiplier effect shown above.
+Thus the stimulus effect of Bank A's deposit is exactly offset by the removal of money from the system by Bank X. If, however, the $5 million came from the central bank purchasing Treasury bills from an investor who then put the newly created cash received into his account with Bank A, we have new money coming into the system and we can expect something like the credit multiplier effect shown above.
 The central bank is the only player here who can create money out of thin air and pump it into the system if the system is at equilibrium.

 Thus, despite commercial banks' ability to create money on the way to equilibrium, there is a limit to the amount that the system as a whole can go up to because for every dollar, pound, euro, etc. created there has to be a fraction held as a cash reserve.
 It is the central bank that controls the total volume of monetary base (reserves at the central bank plus cash in circulation and at deposit-taking institutions) and so the broader aggregates of money have an upper limit.
 Small changes in the monetary base can have a large impact on the amount of broad money in the system and so we often refer to the monetary base as high-powered money.
 It is the monetary base that central banks target to influence money supply, interest rates, inflation and economic output.